-Managed WordPress Hosting is, as the name suggests, an optimized and preinstalled hosting service in which all you need to do is to pay for the hosting and you are good to go.
-Managed WordPress hosting services are costlier than the unmanaged ones.
+Managed WordPress Hosting is, as the name suggests, an optimized and preinstalled hosting service in which all you need to do is to pay for the hosting, and you are good to go.
+Managed WordPress hosting services are costlier than unmanaged ones.

-Rocket.net or OnRocket is a fast-paced WordPress hosting service that’s causing a stir in the WordPress community for good reasons.
+Rocket.net or OnRocket is a powerful and super fast WordPress hosting service that’s causing a stir in the WordPress community for good reasons.
 Its user-friendly interface and easy-to-use setup have been exceptional.

 |Support:||24/7 Live chat, Email, Over the phone|

 |Backups:||Automated backups that last 14 days.
 Manual Backups are available too.|